automl/CAVE/README.md

 Please refer to LICENSE (https://github.com/automl/SpySMAC/blob/master/LICENSE)

 # OVERVIEW
 SpySMAC is an analyzing tool.
-It is written in Python 3.4 and uses SMAC3.
+It is written in Python 3.6 and uses SMAC3.
 SpySMAC generates performance-values (e.g. PAR10), scatter- and cdf-plots to compare the default and the optimized incumbent and providing further inside into the optimization process by quantifying the parameter importance.

 # REQUIREMENTS
-- Python 3.4
+- Python 3.5
 - SMAC3 and all its dependencies
+- ParameterImportance and all its dependencies
+- everything specified in requirements.txt

 # INSTALLATION
 Clone the repository and install requirements into your virtual environment.